 Using the configuration update service, any validator may propose new

-from the supermajority of the validators to become accepted;
+from a supermajority of the validators to become accepted;

 current settings are still used.
 New configuration includes